gminovska/RandomQuoteMachine/README.md

 # RandomQuoteMachine
-### Read more about the making of this project: [Codeococcus Blog](http://www.gordanaminovska.com/blog/2017/03/12/random-quote-machine/)
+### Read more about the making of this project: [Medium post](https://medium.com/@osseanna/how-i-made-random-quote-machine-dd2933360c95)
 ![Snapshot Image](images/final.jpg)